Verify Backlinks · FAQ

 What is included in the Explanation tab?

-Explanation defines each Results column and how to interpret it.
-It includes Link, Follow type, Risk label, Toxic score, Toxic explanation, Placement, Topical score, Manipulation pattern score, Link power, Indexing recommendation and Original row number.
+Explanation defines the Results columns and helps you interpret fields such as Link, Follow type, Risk label, Toxic score, Placement, Topical score, Manipulation pattern score, Link power, Indexing recommendation and Original row number.

 What is Domain Authority in EXTREME mode?

-Domain Authority is a referring domain rollup with a Domain authority score from 0 to 25 in EXTREME mode.
-It also includes Total links, Dofollow links, Tier 1 links, Tier 2 links, Risky links, Avg LinkPower and Max toxic score.
+Domain Authority is a referring-domain rollup in EXTREME mode.
+It includes source-domain values such as total links, dofollow links, tier distribution, risky links, Avg LinkPower and Max toxic score.

 How should I read the Domain authority score (0–25)?

-Domain authority score is an EXTREME mode rollup indicator where lower values generally indicate weaker or less trusted sources and higher values indicate stronger/cleaner sources.
-Use it together with Avg LinkPower and Max toxic score to prioritize review.
+Domain authority score is an EXTREME mode rollup indicator.
+Use it together with Avg LinkPower, risky links and Max toxic score to prioritize domain-level review.

 What is Authority Summary?